Turkesterone: Benefits, Side Effects & Results

 In the 2019 human study, researchers found that ecdysterone did not increase liver or kidney biomarkers.
 Thus, turkesterone is not hepatotoxic or nephrotoxic and may be taken safely for several months continuously.

-However, mild interactions have been reported in some turkesterone-users, such as feeling dizzy, disorientated, or/and their memory declining on-cycle (5).
+However, mild interactions have been reported in some turkesterone users, such as feeling dizzy, disoriented, or/and their memory declining on-cycle (5).
 This decrease in cognitive function may be attributed to the neuroprotective effects of estrogen.
 Thus, when this hormone decreases, such side effects may occur temporarily, until cycle cessation.

 Is Turkesterone Natural?